 - Ensure that the proper and confidential recording of all safeguarding concerns are maintained and stored securely.

 - Ensure that all staff and volunteers understand their roles and responsibilities in respect of safeguarding and are provided with the appropriate levels of training on an annual basis.

-- Appoint a Designated Safeguarding Officer (DSO) to coordinate the implementation of this policy to respond to instances of concerns and disclosures and to manage and review safeguarding practice across the organisation.
+- Appoint a named Designated Safeguarding Officer (Elliot James) to coordinate the implementation of this policy to respond to instances of concerns and disclosures and to manage and review safeguarding practice across the organisation.

 - Developing a clear and specific set of procedures and information for staff and volunteers on the appropriate use of digital platforms.

 - Encouraging and supporting the young people interacting with us or accessing services via digital platforms to do so in a way that keeps them safe and is respectful to others.